-3.5.3 Prepare Test Administrator Testing Devices
+3.5.2 Prepare Test Administrator Testing Devices

-Test Administrators will require a computer or device that meets the PearsonAccess^{next} system requirements in the testing environment to start, monitor, and manage test sessions in PearsonAccess^{next}.
+Test Administrators will require a computer or device that meets the DC CAPE Assessment Management Platform system requirements in the testing environment to start, monitor, and manage proctor groups in Assessment Delivery and Management Platform (ADAM).
 Position the Test Administrator computer in a location where all students can be seen while monitoring student testing statuses.
-Set up testing computers or devices so that the URL shortcut for PearsonAccess^{next} is available.
+Set up testing computers or devices so that the URL shortcut for Assessment Delivery and Management Platform (ADAM) is available.